BettercareHealth/bettercare/child-healthcare/scrub.md

 Danger signs warn that the child may have a serious illness.
 During the general inspection, it is important to look for danger signs such as:

-Physical or mental distress.
+*	Physical or mental distress.
 Always look for respiratory distress.

-Dehydration or continuous vomiting
+*	Dehydration or continuous vomiting

-Depressed level of consciousness
+*	Depressed level of consciousness

-Convulsion
+*	Convulsion

 ### 1-34 What are the early signs of dehydration?

 A child is dehydrated when:

-There is decreased skin turgor (the skin is pinched and then released, but does not return to its previous shape immediately).
+*	There is decreased skin turgor (the skin is pinched and then released, but does not return to its previous shape immediately).

-The fontanelle is sunken.
+*	The fontanelle is sunken.

-The eyes are sunken.
+*	The eyes are sunken.

-The signs of dehydration are discussed in Unit 5.
+*The signs of dehydration are discussed in [chapter 5](5.html).*

 ### 1-35 What special examination may be needed?